cs3110/textbook/src/chapters/ds/intro.md

 [fds]: ../modules/functional_data_structures

-We'll also take a look at some cool functional data structures that appear less often in imperative languages: *sequences*, which are infinite lists implemented with functions called *thunks*; *lazy lists*, which are implemented with a language feature (aptly called "laziness") that suspends evaluation; *promises*, which are a way of organizing concurrent computations that has recently become popular in imperative web programming; and *monads*, which are a way of organizing any kind of computation that has (side) effects.
+We'll also take a look at some cool functional data structures that appear less often in imperative languages: *sequences*, which are infinite lists implemented with functions called *thunks*; *lazy lists*, which are implemented with a language feature (aptly called "laziness") that suspends evaluation; *persistent arrays*, which offer performance that can often be constant time while being persistent; *promises*, which are a way of organizing concurrent computations that has recently become popular in imperative web programming; and *monads*, which are a way of organizing any kind of computation that has (side) effects.